script async vs script defer

 └───────────────────┘

 This flow gives a bad user experience because users can not interact with the page while the script is being downloaded.
+They have to wait for all scripts to be downloaded and executed completely before seeing the entire page is parsed.

 To fix that problem, HTML 5 provides two attributes for the script tag.
-They are
+They are `async` and `defer`:

-:<script src="/path/to/script.js" async></script>
+<script src="/path/to/script.js" async></script>

 <script src="/path/to/script.js" defer></script>